inofficialamanjha/Konnect-Web-Chat-Application/README.md

 # Konnect-Socket-Programming-based-group-Chat-web-Application

-Socket Programming Based Chat Application
+Socket Programming Based Chat Application.
-Group Project Submission for the course IT303: Computer Networks
+Group Project Submission for the course IT303: Computer Networks.

 ## Tutorial Referred for Making this Project